 A test is typically required in those language disciplines where studies do not begin at the elementary level.
 The test ensures that applicants have the language skills needed to complete the studies.
 The decision on whether to administer a test cannot be made before the closing date for applications because this decision requires information on all applicants.
-The test is arranged in connection to the entrance examinations.
+The test is arranged in connection to the language level test.
 Applicants will be separately informed if a test will be required.
 NB.
 If more applicants than can be admitted apply for a discipline, the test can also serve as an elimination test.
-Information on the impact of the coronavirus on entrance examinations can be found on the site Coronavirus situation at the University of Helsinki.

 At the Faculty of Arts, the language of study in basic and intermediate studies is, as a rule, either Finnish or Swedish.

 Applicants must demonstrate that they are proficient in one of these languages.
 Typically, applicants have completed an academic degree in Finnish or Swedish, in which case they can demonstrate language skills with their degree diploma.